ieat/modaclouds-batch-engine/README.md

  - `stderr`: a file containing the error output of the application
  - `_userlog`: a file containing the scheduling information.
 This artifact might be removed in any of the following versions.
 Do not use.

+# Bundle Specification

+Currently the bundle is expected to be an gzip compressed tar file (.tar.gz) containing at least an executable file named `run.sh` in the root of the archive.
+Besides `run.sh` the archive can contain any other files.